ballerina-attic/ballerina-honeycomb/README.md

         methods: ["GET"],
         path: "/testError"
     }
-    // Test Error resource to make a mock error. resource function testError(http:Caller caller, http:Request request) {
+    // Resource to generate a mock error for testing purposes. resource function testError(http:Caller caller, http:Request request) {
         studentData.requestCounts += 1;
         http:Response response = new;
         studentData.errors += 1;
         io:println(studentData.errors);
-        // The below function adds tags that are to be passed as metrics in the traces.
+        // The below function adds tags to be passed as metrics in the message traces.
 These tags are added to the default system span.
         _ = observe:addTagToSpan("tot_requests", <string>studentData.requestCounts);
         _ = observe:addTagToSpan("error_counts", <string>studentData.errors);
         log:printError("error test");
         response.setTextPayload("Test Error made");
         var result = caller->respond(response);
         if (result is error) {
-            log:printError("Error sending response", err = result);
+            log:printError("Error in sending response to the client", err = result);
         }
     }

-    // Resource configuration for deleting a students detail's from the system.
+    // Resource configuration for deleting the details of a student from the system.
     @http:ResourceConfig {
         methods: ["GET"],
         path: "/deleteStu/{studentId}"